AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 }
 ```

-> The `template` assumes `T` has a copy constructor. `StringValue` does not yet have a copy
+> The `template` assumes `T` has a copy constructor, but `StringValue` does not yet have a copy
 > constructor.
-C++ will generate one, but, the generated copy constructor will only copy
+C++ will generate one, but the generated copy constructor will only copy
 > `StringValue`'s `data` pointer, not the `char*` `data` points to.
 >
 > ``` cpp